Wir schaffen das: Beatrix von Storch's April 2018 tweets

 Following the 2018 Münster attack, Beatrix von Storch, the deputy leader of the AfD's parliamentary group, posted on Twitter that the suspect had been an "imitator of Islamic terror".
 She had previously tweeted "wir schaffen das" with an angry face emoji.
 It was subsequently announced that the suspect of the Münster attack had not been a Muslim.
 Markus Blume, the general secretary of the CDU, called on von Storch to give up her Bundestag mandate.
 The leader of the AfD, Jörg Meuthen, also criticised von Storch's comments.

 2018 BAMF allusions

 In June 2018, a scandal emerged pertaining to the Federal Office for Migration and Refugees (German: Bundesamt für Migration und Flüchtlinge, BAMF) allegedly accepting bribes to grant asylum applications.
-In a subsquent report by the Süddeutsche Zeitung, they used the headline "sie schaffen das nicht" (English: "you can't do this").
+In a subsequent report by the Süddeutsche Zeitung, they used the headline "sie schaffen das nicht" (English: "you can't do this").